Rugby positions explained, including jersey numbers.

 Rugby Forwards on the Bench

 Rugby players on the reserve bench usually have a position or group of rugby positions they are covering.
-However, in the case of jersey numbers sixteen and seventeen it is actually required by the rules.
-The reserve hooker wears the number sixteen jersey and the reserve prop wears the seventeen.
-It is a legal requirement to carry these reserves on the bench so that the scrum can continue should there be an injury to two of the front rowers.
-There is even a debate over the introduction of a third reserve front rower, increasing the bench number to eight.
-This would allow further injuries to front rowers without the scrums having to go uncontested.
+However, in the case of jersey numbers 16, 17 and 18, it is actually required by the rules.
+The reserve hooker wears the number sixteen jersey and the 2 reserve props wear the 17 and 18.
+It is a legal requirement to carry these reserves on the bench so that the scrum can continue should there be an injury to all three of the front rowers.
+For years there was a debate over the introduction of the third reserve front rower, increasing the bench number to eight.

-Generally the next rugby jersey number, eighteen, is worn by the lock cover with number nineteen covering the loose forward rugby positions.
+Generally the next rugby jersey number, 19, is worn by the lock cover with number 20 covering the loose forward rugby positions.

 Rugby Jersey Number Nine: Halfback